 I don’t mind people asking me questions about mums illnesses.
 How she coped with the diagnoses of dementia and how it affected her.
 How it affected me is another thing.
 Watching someone slowly taken from you is one of the worst things that I have ever experienced.
 When my dad passed away it was within fifteen minutes and he was gone.
 It was a massive shock to the system.
 This was the complete opposite.

-Looking after someone with such complicated medical issues isn’t for anyone.
+Caring someone with such complicated medical issues isn’t for anyone.
 It can be extremely stressful and can demand a lot of your time.
 This is why I gave up work.
 It wasn’t a decision I took overnight.
 Something really you need to consider carefully.
-You are on 24 hour call everyday of the week.
+You are on 24-hour call everyday of the week.

 I did have some support from my family my aunt and uncle were amazing and helped all along the way.
 It was interesting to see those who were willing to help and those who didn’t care at all.
 You have to realise that looking after someone seems like an endless task.
 With really little appreciation for what you are sacrificing and giving up.
 You certainly know who your real friends are after all of these years.